 Coordinated Entry System (CES) is an important process through which people experiencing or at risk of experiencing homelessness can access the crisis response system in a streamlined way, have their strengths and needs quickly assessed, and quickly connect them to appropriate, tailored housing and mainstream services within the community or designated region.

-Standardized assessment tools and practices used within local CES processes take into account the unique needs of children and their families as well as youth.
+Standardized assessment tools and practices used within local CES processes take into account the unique needs of single adults, families, victims of domestic violence and youth.
 When possible, the assessment provides the ability for households to gain access to the best options to address their needs, incorporating participant choice, rather than being evaluated for a single program within the system.
 The most intensive interventions are prioritized for those with the highest needs.

 What is Rapid Rehousing?
 (Available to Long-Term Homeless Families, Victims of Domestic Violence, and Unaccompanied Youth- no applications, assessments and referrals done by CE teams) This program model is designed for people that are homeless that can live independently and afford rent on their own after temporary assistance with rent.
 Short to medium-term housing program designed to get households into market-rate housing as quickly as possible and provide them with the support needed to achieve housing sustainability.
-RRH is not a housing voucher and tenants are expected to support their full rent in a short period of time, typically within 4-6 months.
+RRH is not a housing voucher and tenants are expected to support their full rent in a short period of time, typically within 3 months to a year.
 This program also allows for more flexibility of housing location and household makeup.
 There are rapid rehousing programs that have a transitional housing component for victims of DV and youth that are experiencing immediate crises.
 Locally, this resource is prioritized for families that have remained in shelter for long periods of time, victims of domestic violence that enter homelessness and remain homeless, and youth that cannot be prevented from entering homelessness and remain homeless.